 Device comparison

-Anbernic RG-552 vs. Anbernic RG Cube XX
+Anbernic RG552 vs. Anbernic RG Cube XX

 Compare specs, emulation support, community reviews, ownership, and play history.